Paulinhx/Paulinhx/README.md

  🔭 I’m currently a **Cybersecurity Analyst | CompTIA Sec+ Certified | Web Developer | Engaged in Sustainable Development | Nurtured by Music and Arts**

+Specializing in Open Source Intelligence (OSINT), focused on developing people-centered and sustainable solutions.
+I recently completed a rigorous program at Masterschool, where I collaborated with industry professionals on hands-on projects.

 **COMPLETED CERTIFICATIONS 2024:**

 - Google Technical Support Fundamentals Certificate